 Right now, gold plated sterling silver.
 18k gold would be the top choice but since it is on the higher price range, it unfortunately, is not for everyone.

-Your philosophy is to create simple, yet inventive jewelry with a strong and fresh look.
+Your philosophy is to create simple, yet inventive jewellery with a strong and fresh look.
 How do you decide what you want to create?

 It is a communication process.
 We work with mood boards, colors, stones, techniques, shapes, etc. Each person shares their ideas and we create prototypes in silver or brass.
 This 3d prototype makes it easier to analyze and communicate.
 We display our tryouts on a huge table and then begin the selection process.
 This is the crucial point where we decide which pieces reflect our inspiration the most and tell our story the best.
 It is also the longest because there needs to be a selection of big and small pieces and everything in-between as they need to collectively tell a story.

 How do you stay up to date regarding fashion?
-What trends are you currently following in the jewelry sector?
+What trends are you currently following in the jewellery sector?

 What role do you think social media plays in fashion today?